roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-08 ****** byJust_Plain_Bob© I thought I was having a wet dream, but it was my mom waking me up with a blow job.
+I thought I was having a wet dream, but it was my mom waking me up with a blow job.
 I looked over at the clock and saw that it was only six.
 I tensed and started to push her away, but she took her mouth off me long enough to say:

  "Don't panic baby; he had to go in early.
 We are alone."